mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bitbucket-connector.md

 4. Ensure that the Client ID and Client Secret have the **repository:read**, **account:read,** and **pullrequest permission**
 5. Users who access indexed Bitbucket data have corresponding **Microsoft Entra ID** identities for permission mapping.

+*It is recommended to use a different user for OAuth authentication for each connection, as Bitbucket's rate limit is calculated per user.

 ## Get started

 ### 1. Choose display name